 In 2012, Martin led the Seminoles to the 50-win plateau for the 24th time in school history, while guiding FSU to its 15th College World Series appearance.
 In a season that started with many uncertainties (most notably on the mound), those questions were quickly answered under the first-year tutelage of pitching coach Mike Bell, now in his eighth season.
 Florida State ascended to the top of the rankings and stayed there for seven weeks as the Seminoles dominated play in the Atlantic Coast Conference finishing with a 24-6 record en route to a sixth-straight Atlantic Division title (finished with eight consecutive Atlantic Division titles between 2007-14).
 The 24 wins tied a league record for the most victories, a mark established by two other teams including Martin’s 2008 squad.
 One of those wins, a 6-1 victory over Miami on April 21, pushed Martin ahead of Bill Wilhelm as the ACC’s all-time wins leader for conference wins.
 The Seminoles went undefeated during NCAA Regional and Super Regional play posting wins over UAB, Samford and Stanford to earn a trip to Omaha, where they won two games to finish in the top four of the national polls for the first time since 2000.
 At the end of the year, Martin was recognized as Baseball America’s College Coach of the Year for the first time in his illustrious career.

-With Martin at the helm since 1980, the Seminoles have won 18 conference championships with 11 from the Metro Conference and seven in the ACC.
+With Martin at the helm since 1980, the Seminoles have won 19 conference championships with 11 from the Metro Conference and eight in the ACC.
 FSU has played in the conference title game in seven of the last 10 years.